PrefectHQ/prefect/docs/guide/PINs/PIN-6-Remove-Constant-Tasks.md

 `Constant` tasks will no longer be created (though they can remain in existence in case users find them useful for encapsulating some piece of information).
 Constant values that are used in a flow will be stored in a nested dictionary attached to the flow itself.

 ## Actions

+### Reason for decline
+A great deal of Prefect's execution logic is contained in the `Edge` objects - for example: the keyword (named input) for passing data, and whether the upstream value is being mapped over.
+In order to support constant values, we either have to duplicate the edge structure in some other form, or allow edges to connect constants to tasks (see for example [#915](https://github.com/PrefectHQ/prefect/issues/915)).
+Duplicating the logic is almost certainly the wrong approach, and any approach that involves extending the edge model essentially re-implements the existing task model, just without calling constants "tasks".
+As such, we've decided that the current approach -- constant values are represented as tasks and consequently inherit all task abilities (like named input passing and mapping) -- is the best one for now.